jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     E117: Unknown function: Bar

-The same code doesn't raise any error if the lambda is refactored into a `:def` function:
+The same code doesn't give any error if the lambda is refactored into a `:def` function:
 ```vim
 vim9script
 def Foo()